-A few months ago I joined members of the Alamance Wellness Collaborative, a county-wide coalition that Active Living By Design supports, on visits to sites around Alamance County, NC.
+A few months ago I joined members of the Alamance Wellness Collaborative, a county-wide coalition that Healthy Places by Design supports, on visits to sites around Alamance County, NC.
 I helped organize this field trip so Collaborative members could learn about different built environment projects co-funded by Impact Alamance and local municipalities.
 We were learning […]

 The American Public Health Association (APHA) declared 2017 the Year of Climate Change and Health.
 And, fittingly, September was designated Extreme Weather Month.
 As Texas, Louisiana, Florida, Georgia, and South Carolina are beginning the long recovery from Hurricanes Harvey and Irma, 140 wildfires are consuming two million acres of land in California, Idaho, Montana, Oregon, […]